open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

    The values for the `alg` claim depend on the signature algorithm that the user's eID means authentication key pair is using.
 For example, the ID-card produces signatures with ES256 algorithm, Smart-ID produces signatures with RS256 algorithm.

 2. Client initialises empty SD-JWT payload structure and adds always-disclosed claims to SD-JWT payload.
-Examples is provided here.
+Example is provided here.
 Note that the `aud` claim contains only empty array at the moment.

    ```json
    {